byronprice/Sleep-Analysis/README.md

 # Sleep Analysis
-Code for spectral analysis of single-electrode electrophysiological data during sleep
+Code for spectral analysis of calcium-imaging recordings and also single-electrode electrophysiological data during sleep